 - Add in your eggs and mix thorougly.
 Next, add in your salt, carrots, cinnamon, nutmeg flour and mix until all of your ingredients are well incorporated and dough is formed.

 - Knead 10 minutes.
-Once mixed, let rest 10 minutes while you make your filling & preheat the oven to 400 degrees F
+Once mixed, let rise for an hour.
+In that time you can get ahead and make your sugar filling (directions directly below) and preheat the oven to 400 degrees F or 204 degrees C

 Prepare the filling:

 - In a small bowl, combine brown sugar, granulated sugar, cinnamon, nutmeg and mix with a fork or small whisk.